Composer, Actor, Musician, Singer

 Raught N. Shane

 Since 1983 it’s been Jeff & Cindy.
 They have two fine sons, Alan and Ed and an extraordinary canine….Henry.
-Alan is back in Lancaster Pa for awhile after calling Salt Lake City UT home these days.
+Alan is back in Lancaster Pa for awhile after calling Salt Lake City UT home for a few years.
 And Ed has moved to Rochester NY and is now married to Kaylee.
 So it’s back to Jeff & Cindy time.
 But what matters is most having God surrounding him and his family.